garyguo123456789/keeper-app-2/README.md

 - `/backend`: Contains the server-side code
   - `/models`: Defines the data models (e.g., `Note` model)
   - `/routes`: Handles different API routes for note operations
+- `/public`:
+- `/src`:

+The backend and frontend code are separated for best practices, and modifications in one shall in general not impact the other.

 ## Key Components
 ### Models